albar965/littlenavmap-manual/en/APPROACHES.md

 ### Create Approach {#procedures-custom}

-A user defined approach can be created and applied to all airports, even small airstrips which do not provide approach procedures.
+An user defined approach can be created and applied to all airports, even small airstrips which do not provide approach procedures.

 This user defined approach consists of a final approach leg and can be customized by changing altitude and length.
 This approach allows _Little Navmap_ to give vertical guidance and to show ILS and/or VASI slopes at the destination.